JohanDanielAguirre/Server_Managment_simulator_CyED1_TI2/README.md

 The system needs a javafx interface with an always showing diagram of all servers and server connections.
 Must have a add server button which includes name of server, and IP address.
 Must have a add connection button which links servers through the IP’s.

 ## Aclaration:
 The tests on the JavaFX don't work as intented.
 It throws an Error calles IllegalAccesError, we tried to fixed it doesn't work no matter what.
-So we decided to create to projects, one with the unit tests and the other with the javaFX project.
+So we decided to create two projects, one with the unit tests and the other with the javaFX project.